NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 .. code-block:: bash

-  conda activate minute_lab
+  conda activate /sw/courses/epigenomics/quantitative_chip_simon/condaenv/minute

   # Move to the directory where you copied the files
   cd my_primary

   # Run snakemake on the background, and keep doing something else
-  nohup snakemake -p -s /proj/epi2022/minute_chip/minute/minute/Snakefile -j 6 > minute_pipeline.out 2> minute_pipeline.err &
+  nohup snakemake -p -s /sw/courses/epigenomics/quantitative_chip_simon/minute/src/minute/Snakefile -j 6 > minute_pipeline.out 2> minute_pipeline.err &

 :code:`-j` is the number of jobs/threads used by :code:`snakemake`.
 Depending on how many cores there are available on your node, you can raise this value.